DFE-Digital/publish-teacher-training-2022/README.md

 DfE Sign-In is third party and also the default Authentication Mode.

-When DfE Sign-In is not available, a fallback Authentication Mode called `magic` can be used instead.
+When DfE Sign-In is not available, a fallback Authentication Mode called `magic_link` can be used instead.

 Additional configuration will be required for either Authentication Modes.